Fierioziy/ParticleNativeAPI/README.md

                              .color(new Color(255, 255, 0), 2D)// this return object can be cached in variable
                              .create(true, loc);

-// ParticleTypeItemDir (of golden apple)
-Object packetItemDir = particles_1_8.ITEM_CRACK()
+// ParticleTypeItemDir (of golden apple with upward motion) Object packetItemDir = particles_1_8.ITEM_CRACK()
                              .of(Material.GOLDEN_APPLE)// this return object can be cached in variable .createDir(true, loc, 0D, 1D, 0D);